dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-api-authorization.md

 :::code language="csharp" source="~/security/authentication/identity-api-authorization/8samples/APIforSPA/Program.cs" id="snippetConfigureEmail":::

+For more information, see <xref:security/authentication/accconfirm>.

+Identity provides default text for the other emails that need to be sent as well, such as for 2FA and password reset.
+To customize these emails, provide a custom implementation of the `IEmailSender` interface.
 In the preceding example, `EmailSender` is a class that implements `IEmailSender`.
 For more information, including an example of a class that implements `IEmailSender`, see <xref:security/authentication/accconfirm>.

 ## Use the `POST /resendConfirmationEmail` endpoint